SeaQL/sea-orm/README.md

 ## Seaography: first-class GraphQL integration (preview)

 [Seaography](https://github.com/SeaQL/seaography) is a GraphQL framework built on top of SeaORM.
-It embodies our vision of 'full-stack Rust': with just a few commands, you can launch a GraphQL server on SeaORM entities!
+It embodies our vision of 'full-stack Rust': with just a few commands, you can launch a GraphQL server from SeaORM entities!

 Starting `0.12`, `seaography` is integrated into `sea-orm`.
-While Seaography development is still in an early stage, it especially useful in prototyping and building internal-use admin panels.
+While Seaography development is still in an early stage, it is especially useful in prototyping and building internal-use admin panels.

 <img src="https://raw.githubusercontent.com/SeaQL/sea-orm/master/examples/seaography_example/Seaography%20example.png"/>